-- (a) "Income beneficiary" means the person to whom income is presently payable or for whom it is accumulated for distribution as income. - (b) "Inventory value" means the cost of property purchased by the trustee and the market value of other property at the time it became subject to the trust, but in the case of a testamentary trust the trustee may use any value finally determined for the purposes of an estate or inheritance tax. - (c) "Remainder beneficiary" means the person entitled to principal, including income which has been accumulated and added to principal.
+- (a) "Income beneficiary" means the person to whom income is presently payable or for whom it is accumulated for distribution as income. - (b) "Inventory value" means the cost of property purchased by the trustee and the market value of other property at the time it became subject to the trust, but in the case of a testamentary trust the trustee may use any value finally determined for the purposes of an estate or inheritance tax. - (c) "Remainder beneficiary" means the person entitled to principal, presently or in the future, including income which has been accumulated and added to principal.

 Comment.
-Section 16301 continues subdivisions (1)-(3) of former Civil Code Section 730.01.
+Subdivisions (a) and (b) of Section 16301 continue subdivisions (1) and (2) of former Civil Code Section 730.01 without change.
+Subdivision (c) restates subdivision (3) of former Civil Code Section 730.01 (which defined "remainderman") without substantive change and with the addition of the language "presently or in the future."
 See also Section 84 ("trustee" defined).